 - 1. Turn off the pump by pressing the orange button. - 2.
-Twist the connection closest to the dressing to detach the pump from the tubing - 3.
+Disconnect the connection closest to the dressing. - 3.
 Have a light shower, do not directly soak the dressing.
 Dry well afterwards. - 4.
 Reconnect the pump. - 5.
 Turn on the pump by pressing the orange button (it will vibrate for a few seconds before the OK button flashes green).